mdlacasse/Owl/README.md

 The AI can discover cases, run optimizations, compute probability-of-success frontiers, and compare scenarios through natural conversation — no TOML files required.
 Requires a local installation; see <a href="https://github.com/mdlacasse/Owl/blob/main/info/mcp.md" target="_blank" rel="noopener noreferrer">info/mcp.md</a> for setup.
+The *Connect your AI* page (under Tools in the web UI) generates the copy-paste configuration for Claude Desktop, Claude Code, Cursor, Gemini CLI, VS Code, and Zed.

 ## Documentation